 In Autumn 2018 the APEEE Board approved new financial procedures for giving grants for projects.

 In practice, this means that the APEEE will make a (semi-)annual call for projects from members of the school community based on a clearly articulated set of criteria.
 Projects will be decided on by the Board, generally based on a recommendation from the award's panel.
 There are also special urgent and simplified procedures.

 It is hoped that these procedures will make APEEE spending more transparent and will encourage more people from across the school community to apply.

-The Parents’ Association (APEEE) has earmarked 10000 EUR to (co-)finance school-related projects starting as early as September 2020 and as late as May 2021, with a maximum of 2000 EUR per project.
+Project Period: For projects starting as early as January 2021 and as late as May 2021.
 Funding duration is one year after the start of the project.

 - Support healthy mind and body awareness, including mindfulness and stress management; promote early intervention and peer support; explore issues of self-awareness, self-doubt and self-harm; address substance abuse and other addictive behaviors; educate about the benefits of nutrition and exercise.

 - Foster the use of digital technologies in the classroom and other eLearning initiatives, favouring innovate applications of or approaches to eLearning.
 Actively seeking projects aimed at students and teachers.